-In the event of there being more than 15 applications for places in any year group for the 2022/23 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan that names the school:
+In the event of there being more than 15 applications for places in any year group for the 2023/24 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan that names the school:

-- 1.Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order - 2.
-Children who live in the designated area of the preferred school, or whose parents can provide evidence that they will be living in the designated area of Boskenwyn School by the beginning of the Autumn term of the 2022/23 school year.
+- 1. Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order, including those who appear (to the admission authority) to have been in state care outside of England and ceased to be in care as a result of being adopted. - 2.
+Children who live in the designated area of the preferred school, or whose parents can provide evidence that they will be living in the designated area of Boskenwyn School by the beginning of the Autumn term of the 2023/24 school year.
+Designated areas are defined by the local authority.